The structure of a lateral bipolar device is shown in

-Note that in the equations x denotes the horizontal axis and y the vertical axis.
-Also is the depth of the collector/emitter junctions.
+Note that in the equations x denotes the horizontal axis and y the

 Figure 7.9: The structure of a lateral bipolar detector in an N-Well CMOS